-- 42. NERSA's analysis regarding the above is that, part of the objection which the objector is raising (environmental authorisation) reside within the policy development realm and NERSA cannot venture into such space.
-With regards to section 10(2)(e), the distinction should be drawn between matters within the jurisdiction of NERSA and those that falls outside when considering section 10 of the ERA.
+- 41. NERSA's analysis regarding the above is that, part of the objection raised by the objector resides within the policy development realm and NERSA cannot venture into such space.
+With regard to section 10(2)(e), the distinction should be drawn between matters within the jurisdiction of NERSA and those that fall outside when considering section 10 of the ERA.
 An applicant is only expected to show its ability to comply with environmental, labour and health aspects.
-NERSA cannot decide on these aspects as the custodianship of them is outside of NERSA.
-NERSA has in the past considered applications with matters outside of its jurisdiction not complete.
-Therefore, the objection raised by the applicant falls to be dismissed and the objector directed to the correct authority. - 43.
-The rest of the analysis of comments and objections received during and after the public hearing of 19 August 2021 is on Table 4.
-Of the sixteen presenters that presented during the public hearings, thirteen objected to the Karpowership generation licence application and three were in support of the application.
+NERSA cannot decide on these aspects as their custodianship is outside of NERSA.
+NERSA has, in the past, considered applications with matters outside of its jurisdiction as incomplete.
+Therefore, the objection raised should be dismissed and the objector directed to the correct authority. - 42.
+The rest of the analysis of comments and objections received during and after the public hearing of 19 August 2021 is on Table 5.
+Of the 16 presenters that presented during the public hearings, 13 objected to the Karpowership generation licence application and three were in support of the application.
 The summary of the objections and NERSA analysis is shown below.